Domestic Waste

 Partially Emptied Bins

-It is residents responsibility to make sure bins are presented correctly and ready for collection.
+It is the responsibility of residents to make sure bins are presented correctly and ready for collection.